ON THIS PAGE

 As said by Dusty Peterson in The New Age of Alpha ...

-However there is a serious problem with this assumption simply because these manifestations often happen to participants before they ever make any commitment to God causing many participants to actually assume that their experience constituted conversion: Since the Spirit of God is only ever given to believers (Acts 5:32), the following testimonies cannot be referring to the Holy Spirit.
+However, there is a serious problem with this assumption simply because these manifestations often happen to participants before they ever make any commitment to God.
+In fact, many participants actually assume that their experience was synonymous with conversion.
+We need to remember that the Spirit of God is only ever given to believers ("And we are witnesses of these things; and so is the Holy Spirit, whom God has given to those who obey Him."
+(Acts 5:32 NASB). ]

-This Holy Spirit day or weekend, which is a vital part of the course serves the function of bringing people into a close, emotionally-charged atmosphere where they are more receptive and suggestible, and allows the leaders, if they are so disposed, to present the Holy Spirit in an experimental fashion to a captive audience.
+This Holy Spirit day or weekend, which is a vital part of the course serves the function of bringing people into a close, emotionally-charged atmosphere where they are more receptive and suggestible and.
+This allows the leaders, if they are so disposed, to present the Holy Spirit in an experimental fashion to a captive audience.